 Devices that draw too much power can trip breakers, blow fuses, and even damage the wiring in your Pittsburgh, PA home.
-Our certified electricians at Gillece Services are ready to help you avoid these electrical system troubles by installing circuits dedicated to your appliances.
+Our electricians at Gillece Services are ready to help you avoid these electrical system troubles by installing circuits dedicated to your appliances.

 Make sure your circuits are running efficiently with our whole-house safety inspection service.